 What is the true Thanksgiving fatigue culprit?

 Multiple factors create post-meal drowsiness, and it’s simpler than you’d think.
 Thanksgiving dinner often includes large quantities of carbohydrates in the form of stuffing, pie, rolls and mashed potatoes.
-This can spike your blood sugar at first and later cause them to crash, making you feel sluggish.
+This can spike your blood sugar at first and later cause it to crash, making you feel sluggish.

 Additionally, there’s an increase in blood flow to your stomach to help deal with the large amount of food ingested.
 This leaves you feeling tired because there’s less blood in your brain.
 Your heart rate also drops as you relax to digest the food.